The Church of Jesus – Offices, Duties and Organization

 15 And account that the longsuffering of our Lord is salvation; even as our beloved brother Paul also according to the wisdom given unto him hath written unto you; 16 As also in all his epistles, speaking in them of these things; in which are some things hard to be understood, which they that are unlearned and unstable wrest, as they do also the other scriptures, unto their own destruction.
 (2Pet 3:15‑16 KJV)

 Among the Corinthians, it may have been the case that women did not understand many things due to less education or having previously been prevented from attending meetings.
-Perhaps Paul wanted to avoid disturbing the meetings with simple questions that could easily be answered individually at home.
+Perhaps Paul wanted to avoid disturbing the meetings with simple questions from individuals that could easily be answered individually at home.
 Before we conclude, let us turn to another passage of Paul’s letter to Timothy:

 I do not permit a woman to teach or to assume authority over a man; she must be quiet.
 (1Tim 2:12)